BCDH/TEI-Authorizer/README.md

 # Response Transformations

-If your server does not or cannot return data in either the XML or JSON format described in the [Server Messages](#server-messages) section, then you can create a Response Transformation file to convert the format of the data supplied by your server to that required by the TEI-Completer.
+If your server does not or cannot return data in either the XML or JSON format described in the [Server Messages](#server-messages) section, then you can create a Response Transformation file to convert the format of the data supplied by your server to that required by the TEI-Authorizer.

 Each Response Transformation file must be listed in the [config.xml](#configuring).